 - Dinosaurs - In the heart of the Colorado-Utah Dinosaur Diamond, the area is internationally known for its wealth of dinosaur excavation sites, exhibits, fossils, and hands-on paleontological activities.
 To-visit sites include the working paleontology lab and realistic robotic dinosaurs at the Museum of Western Colorado's Dinosaur Journey; Colorado Canyons Conservation Area; and Fruita Paleontological Area Trail.
 For a real adventure with friends, the museum's Dino Digs offer opportunities to accompany professional paleontologists on digs ranging from a half-day to five days.

 - Golf - Golf is popular in a city with mild year-round climate, and that holds distinction as one of the top 10 sunniest cities in the United States.
 Five courses include the renowned Redlands Mesa course, located at the base of the towering pink and red sandstone face of the Colorado National Monument.
 The Jim Engh-designed course has been ranked among the top 20 public courses in the United States by Golf Digest for four years.

-Lodging choices in the Grand Valley include large hotels, small independent properties, and rental condos and homes.
+Lodging choices in Grand Junction include large hotels, small independent properties, and rental condos and homes.
 A wide assortment of bed and breakfast inns offers scenic views, personal service, affordable rates and specials throughout the year.
 Some feature on-site spas, and it is even possible to stay at a boutique country French chateau located right on the grounds of a winery.

 Grand Junction (www.visitgrandjunction.com)